 HCC: show the rates of HCC among cirrhotics

 The fibrosis score was not known in all patients that developed HCC.
-The following text has been added “”
+The following text has been added “2 patients with HCC had a pre-treatment biopsy which showed F2 for one and F3 for the other patient.”

 Treatment failures: 5 patients had a virological rebound and4 patients were changed to another agent.
 Show these patients in much more details.
 Any case of entecavir resistance ?
 How many of the patients with a virological rebound did so after achieving undetectable viremia.
 How was compliance in these patients ?